ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

   their department
 * Account does not already have a virtual host, or has an exception from a Site Manager
+* For RSOs, domain name complies with [LEAD Center guidelines](http://lead.berkeley.edu/wp-content/uploads/2014/12/student-org-domain-guidelines.pdf).
+In particular, requested domain name is sufficiently similar to their official name and wouldn't potentially be confused with a university department.
+* For non-berkeley.edu domains, domain name has been approved by a (D)GM or (D)SM.
+(We wish to keep the number of these domains under check to limit the number of non-berkeley.edu domain owners we have to contact when our web server or mail server DNS changes.)

 ## Enabling virtual hosting